 The early part of the twentieth century saw a resurgence of Puritan-type sentiment that elevated public morality over individual vice.
 The Black Sox Scandal of 1919, in which gamblers attempted to fix the World Series, resulted in a large backlash and turned public opinion against gambling.
-Alcohol was outlawed through probation and gambling was restricted as well.
-Like drinking, which was rampart behind closed doors, so was gambling.
+Alcohol was outlawed through probation, and gambling was restricted as well.
+Like drinking, which was rampant behind closed doors, so was gambling.
 Illegal casinos and speakeasies went hand in hand in the early part of the century.
 The new forms of gambling mentioned above made it all the more popular.

 Legalization of Gambling in Nevada

 In 1931, a momentous event in American gambling history occurred.
 After many vacillations, the Nevada Legislature finally made gambling legal in the state for good.
 Shortly after legalization, casinos began to spring up across the state.
 In 1935, Harold’s Club became the first major casino in Nevada, and several other casinos followed it.
 Although gambling in other parts of the country was prevalent at church events, many of the developments concerning gambling occurred in Nevada.

 Back east, the Mafia and other forms of organized crime still controlled gambling.
 At the same time, the Mafia moved into Las Vegas in the form of Bugsy Siegel.
 Business was already booming at the casinos in Nevada at the time that Siegel opened his casino.
 Soon, casinos began to offer other forms of entertainment to draw in gambling customers.

 Federal Attempts to Restrict Gambling